-If you are charged with domestic violence or any crime of violence it is very important that you hire an aggressive and experienced Jacksonville domestic violence lawyer to handle your case.
+If you are charged with domestic violence or any crime of violence it is very important that you hire an aggressive and experienced Jacksonville, FL domestic violence lawyer to handle your case.
 The State of Florida aggressively prosecutes those charged with crimes of violence, including domestic battery.
 Fortunately, we have defended hundreds of violence-related cases and have the skill and experience to fight for your rights.
 Importantly, I have represented hundreds of clients charged with domestic violence in Jacksonville and the surrounding counties of North Florida.
 Let me use my experience as a criminal defense attorney to assist you with your case today.

 Many domestic violence cases we defend are brought in the form of a domestic battery charge.
 Similarly, we often defend cases involving simple battery or simple assault.
 In many of these cases we are to raise the defense(s) of self-defense, coming to the defense of another, and/or duress.

 Moreover, many times the State of Florida may not have enough evidence to prosecute the crime under the law.
 In those cases, a motion to dismiss may be appropriate to make the case go away in its entirety.